denten/denten.github.io/_includes/CV/03-affiliation.md

 - Affiliated Faculty, Institute of Data Sciences and Engineering, New Media Center

-Awards: Presidential Global Innovation, The Brown Center for Media Innovation Magic Grant and Flagship, Lenfest Junior Faculty Development, Heyman Center Fellowship.
+Awards: Presidential Global Innovation Fund, The Brown Center for Media Innovation Magic Grant and Flagship, Lenfest Junior Faculty Development, Heyman Center Faculty Fellowship.

 ### Berkman Center for Internet and Society at Harvard University